RWS/studio-api-docs/articles/hints_tips/UsefulTips/UsefulTipsApiArticle.md

 ***

 ## Remarks
 The Useful Tips service first checks for already existing tips before adding new ones.
 If tips exist in the Useful Tips collection, only those identified as new are added.
 If Trados Studio was not launched as administrator, the user may receive a message from the service asking to elevate the user rights before updating the Useful Tips collection in Trados Studio with the new tips from the plugin.
 > [!Note]
 > Administrator rights are required, as the local tip files that manage the Useful Tips collection in Trados Studio reside in the <var:ProductName> installation directory.
-> Only a user with administrator access rights can modify files from the installation direcotry.
+> Only a user with administrator access rights can modify files from the installation directory.

 ### Update History
 The Useful Tips service records all attempts made to add new tips to the Useful Tips collection in Trados Studio.
 This is necessary if the user did not update the Useful Tips collection when prompted in Trados Studio; in this case, the decision from the user will be persisted and no further attempt is made to add those tips to Studio.